ar-juan/ios-categories/README.md

 Categories:
 * NSManagedObject+Clone
   Adds functionality to clone a managed object, and to exclude certain (e.g. parent) linked entities to be cloned.
+* UIImage+RoundedCorner
+  Add a rounded corner to a UIImage